 If you’re thinking about marriage, I encourage you to:

-- Understand the laws that will govern your marriage and in the event, separation or divorce
+- Understand the laws that will govern your marriage and in the event of a separation or divorce

 - Sign a mutually agreeable and desirable prenuptial agreement